PetkoDrenkov/sp-500-daily-closing/README.md

 mse_7_val: 0.00025201486965832794\
 mse_11_val: 0.00025789092386182226\
 mse_15_val: 0.0002592820095214613\
-The mse of the lag-depth-5 model is the smallest, so this is the set of features that wins the validation stage and moves on.
+The mse of the lag-depth-5 model is the smallest, so this is the set of features that wins the validation stage and moves on to retraining.